medialab/gazouilloire/README.md

 # Gazouilloire

+A command line tool for long-term tweets collection.
+Gazouilloire combines two methods to collect tweets from the Twitter API ("search" and "filter") in order to maximize the number of collected tweets, and automatically fills the gaps in the collection in case of connexion errors or reboots.It handles various config options such as:
-Twitter stream + search API grabber handling various config options such as collecting only during specific time periods, or limiting the collection to some locations.
+ * collecting only during specific time periods
+ * limiting the collection to some locations
-Automatically goes back to "fill in the gaps" when there are cuts in the tweet collection.
+ * resolving redirected urls
+ * downloading only certain types of media contents (only photos and no videos, for example)
+ * unfolding Twitter conversations

 Python >= 3.7 compatible.